Tree planting: Canada

-The average British Columbian planter plants 1 600 trees per day, but it is not uncommon for experienced planters to plant up to 4,000 trees per day while working in the interior.
-These numbers are higher in central and eastern Canada, where the terrain is generally faster, however the price per tree is slightly lower as a result.
-Average daily totals of 2500 are common, with experienced planters planting upwards of 5000 trees a day.
-Numbers as high as 7500 a day have been recorded.
-Planters typically work 8–11 hours per day with an additional 1 to 2 hours of (usually) unpaid traveling time.
-Work weeks on British Columbian planting contracts are usually 3–4 days long, with 1 day off.
-In Ontario, work weeks are generally 5–6 days long, with 1 day off.
+The average British Columbian planter plants 1,600 trees per day, but it is not uncommon for experienced planters to plant up to 4,000 trees per day while working in the interior.These numbers are higher in central and eastern Canada, where the terrain is generally faster, however the price per tree is slightly lower as a result.
+Average daily totals of 2,500 are common, with experienced planters planting upwards of 5,000 trees a day.
+Numbers as high as 7,500 a day have been recorded.

 Quite often, tree planting contractors will deduct some of the cost associated with the operation of the contract directly from the tree planter's daily earned wages.
 These imposed fees typically vary from $10 to $30 per day, and are referred to as "camp costs".

 Once inflation is factored in, real tree planter earnings have declined for many years in Canada.
 This has adversely affected the sector's ability to attract and retain workers.
-Higher wages and much better working conditions in many other industries, from construction, to oil and gas, and even information technology, has led to fewer Canadian young people wanting to plant trees.

 Based on statistics for British Columbia, the average tree planter: lifts a cumulative weight of over 1000 kg, bends more than 200 times per hour, drives the shovel into the ground more than 200 times per hour and travels over 16 km with a heavy load, every day of the entire season.
 The reforestation industry has an average annual injury rate of approximately 22 claims per 100 workers, per year.
 It is often difficult and sometimes dangerous.

-Great Britain
+Germany

+Tree planting is widely practiced in Germany.